US Naval Base Solomons: History

-After the Battle of Tulagi and Gavutu–Tanambogo in August 1942 Naval Bases were built by the 6th and 26th Seabees in the Solomons.
-At Tanambogo an airfield was built, Torokina Airfield.
-Landings at Cape Torokina called Operation Cherry Blossom took place on November 1, 1943.
-At Tulagi the Navy built a PT boat base and at the Florida Islands a seaplane base.
-The US bases built at the Solomon Islands worked to stop the Tokyo Express, the name given to Japan's supply line and reinforces from Rabaul to Guadalcanal.
-The US Navy Seabee built Naval Base, and airfields and help in the beach landing.
-At the end of World War II, with Victory over Japan Day the bases were closed.
-Some of the airfields became civilian airports.
+Following the Battle of Tulagi and Gavutu–Tanambogo in August 1942, naval bases were constructed throughout the Solomon Islands by the 6th and 26th Seabee units.
+At Tanambogo, an airfield known as Torokina Airfield was built.
+The Landings at Cape Torokina, designated as Operation Cherry Blossom, took place on November 1, 1943.
+At Tulagi, the United States Navy established a PT boat base, while a seaplane base was constructed in the Florida Islands.

+The United States bases in the Solomon Islands were intended to disrupt the Tokyo Express, the Allied term for Japan's nighttime supply and reinforcement routes from Rabaul to Guadalcanal.
+US Navy Seabees constructed naval bases and airfields and provided support for amphibious landings across the region.
+Following the end of World War II and Victory over Japan Day, these bases were closed.
+Several of the former military airfields were later converted into civilian airports.

-Except for some troops left to build, garrison, operate, and defend the base at Tulagi, however, the majority of the U.S. Marines who had assaulted Tulagi and the nearby islets were soon relocated to Guadalcanal to help defend the airfield, later called Henderson Field by Allied forces, located at Lunga Point.
+Except for some units retained to build, garrison, operate, and defend the base at Tulagi, most of the United States Marine Corps forces that had assaulted Tulagi and the nearby islets were soon redeployed to Guadalcanal.
+There, they assisted in the defense of the airfield at Lunga Point, later named Henderson Field by Allied forces.